RK Maribor Branik

 Rokometni klub Maribor Branik (Maribor Branik Handball Club), commonly referred to as RK Maribor Branik or simply Branik, is a handball club from Maribor, Slovenia.
-As of the 2025–26 season, the club competes in the Slovenian Second Handball League (2.
-SRL), the third tier of Slovenian handball.
+As of the 2026–27 season, the club competes in the 1.
+B SRL, the second tier of Slovenian handball.
 They play their home games at Lukna Sports Hall, a 2,100-capacity multi-purpose sports venue in Maribor.
 Between 2004 and 2010, the team was known as RK Klima Petek Maribor due to sponsorship reasons.
 Their biggest success is reaching the final of the Slovenian Handball Cup twice and reaching the quarter-finals of the EHF Cup in the 2012–13 season.